Humanitarian crisis feared as Nagorno-Karabakh ceasefire buckles | Health

 "I worry because, firstly, there is a third party involved.
 If it were only about Nagorno-Karabakh and Azerbaijan, I would be much more hopeful that the conflict can be contained," he said.
 DEAD AND WOUNDED

-The death toll has continued to rise, meanwhile.
-Ethnic Armenian officials in Nagorno-Karabakh said their military death toll was 542, up 17 from Monday.
+The death toll has risen further, meanwhile.
+Nagorno-Karabakh officials said 542 servicemen had been killed so far, up 17 from Monday.
 Azerbaijan has reported 42 Azeri civilian deaths and 206 wounded since Sept.
 27. It has not disclosed military casualties.

-Martin Schuepp, Eurasia regional director for the International Committee of the Red Cross (ICRC), said his organisation was in "continuous discussions" to facilitate the handover of detainees or bodies of those killed but no meaningful agreement had been reached.
-"The security situation has also been such for us and our teams that it has not been possible for us to access all locations that might have been affected," Schuepp said.
+Martin Schuepp, Eurasia regional director for the International Committee of the Red Cross (ICRC), said his organisation was in "continuous discussions" to facilitate the handover of detainees or bodies of those killed.
+But the security situation meant "it has not been possible for us to access all locations that might have been affected," Schuepp said.

-The conflict is also worsening the spread of COVID-19 across both countries, Tarik Jasarevic told a United Nations briefing in Geneva.
-Armenia's new cases had doubled over the past 14 days as of Monday, while new infections were up approximately 80% over the past week in Azerbaijan, Jasarevic said, warning of "direct disruption to health care and a further burden on health systems that are already stretched during the COVID pandemic."
+The conflict is also worsening the spread of COVID-19, World Health Organisation spokesman Tarik Jasarevic told a United Nations briefing in Geneva.
+Armenia's new cases had doubled over the past 14 days as of Monday, while new infections were up approximately 80% over the past week in Azerbaijan, Jasarevic said.
+He warned of "direct disruption to health care and a further burden on health systems that are already stretched during the COVID pandemic."

-With tens of thousands of people potentially needing assistance over the next three months, the ICRC has issued an appeal for another 9.2 million Swiss francs ($10.10 million) to fund its humanitarian efforts in the region, Schuepp added. ($1 = 0.9106 Swiss francs) (Additional reporting by Margarita Antidze in Tbilisi, Riham Alkousaa in Berlin and Stephanie Ulmer-Nebehay in Geneva; Writing by Sujata Rao; Editing by Giles Elgood and Timothy Heritage)
+With tens of thousands of people potentially needing help in coming months, the ICRC is appealing for another 9.2 million Swiss francs ($10.10 million) to fund its humanitarian efforts in the region, Schuepp said. ($1 = 0.9106 Swiss francs)

 - READ MORE ON: